simess101/Text-Editor-In-C/README.md

 ## License

 This project is open-source and free to use.
-Please give credit to Salvatore Sanfilippo, the creator of the original `kilo` text editor.

 ---